fantom-lang/fantom/readme.md

 ## Installing

-Download the lastest official release from [fantom.org](http://fantom.org).
+Download the latest official release from [fantom.org](http://fantom.org).
 See [Setup](https://fantom.org/doc/docTools/Setup) for installation details.

 Installers are also available for macOS and Windows: